-When this parameter object is associated with any schedulable object (by being passed through the schedulable's constructor or set with a method such as RealtimeThread.setReleaseParameters(ReleaseParameters)) the cost overrun handler of those schedulables is altered as specified by each schedulable's respective scheduler.

-handler-This handler is invoked when an invocation of the schedulable attempts to exceed cost time units in a release.
+When this parameter object is associated with any schedulable object (by being passed through the schedulable's constructor or set with a method such as 6 Scheduling ReleaseParameters handler-This handler is invoked when an invocation of the schedulable attempts to exceed cost time units in a release.
 A null value of handler signifies that no cost overrun handler should be used.